satwik72/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a photographer, videographer, and storyteller passionate about capturing moments and creating cinematic experiences.
     subtitle: >-
       Here’s a glimpse into my creative journey—built with hard work, creativity, and a love for capturing beautiful moments.
 As you scroll,